curvedinf/dir-assistant/README.md

 # For generic OpenAI-compatible servers, often you just specify the model name.
 model = "custom/my-model-name" # Example, adjust as per your server's requirements api_base = "http://localhost:1234/v1" # URL to your server's OpenAI-compatible endpoint
+# If api_base doesn't work, try base_url instead.
+LiteLLM has used both for the same purpose.
 # api_key = "sk-xxxxxxxxxx" # If your custom server requires an API key, set it here or as an environment variable
 ```
 Ensure that `ACTIVE_MODEL_IS_LOCAL` is set to `false`.
 The `model` name should be what your custom server expects.
 Some servers might also require an `api_key` even if hosted locally.